siya0in/siya0in/README.md

 - 🌱 I’m currently learning **Django and DSA**

-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/siya-singh-123dfgh/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/siya-singh-01asu/)

-- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1vnofRx2_y1jjr_fotqQWiPGqpxabIZQO/view](https://drive.google.com/file/d/1vnofRx2_y1jjr_fotqQWiPGqpxabIZQO/view))

 - ⚡ Fun fact **I can sing confidently without knowing the lyrics.**